 RAMALLAH, West Bank (AP) — The Palestinian Authority on Thursday announced the results of its investigation into the shooting death of Al Jazeera journalist Shireen Abu Akleh, saying it had proven she was deliberately killed by Israeli forces as she tried to flee.

-The conclusion echoed the results of a preliminary investigation announced nearly two weeks ago and were widely expected.
-Israel rejected the findings, with Defense Minister Benny Gantz calling them, “a blatant lie.”
+The findings echoed the results of a preliminary investigation announced nearly two weeks ago and were widely expected.
+Israel is likely to reject the report as biased and unfounded.

 Abu Akleh, a veteran Palestinian-American reporter for Al Jazeera’s Arabic service, was shot in the head on May 11 during an Israeli military raid in the city of Jenin in the occupied West Bank.